redzisu/memo-py/README.md

 ## Environment
 - Python v3.12

 | Package | Installation Command |
 |--|--|
 | [PySide6](https://pypi.org/project/PySide6/) | `pip install PySide6` |
 | [clipboard](https://pypi.org/project/clipboard/)  | `pip install clipboard` |
 | [pyqttoast](https://pypi.org/project/pyqt-toast-notification/)  | `pip install pyqt-toast-notification` |

+To edit the UI, enter `pyside-designer` into the command line.
+It is included with the pyside6 package.

 ## Data Storage
 The data is saved as a `pickle` file in the **Documents** folder.